maxhilliard/react-forecast/README.md

 ## Dependencies

-`yarn` - although `npm` will suffices, it's strongly recommended that you use yarn for dependency management.
+`yarn` - although `npm` will suffice, it's strongly recommended that you use yarn for dependency management.
 `node 8/9/10`
 `docker`